elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Priest *(index finger pointing at Toussaint.)*

-- {:.pr} Miser, if you go on the road and you meet a person who speaks to you, I forbid you from floating above the wind before answering.
+- {:.pr} Wretch, if you go on the road and you meet a person who speaks to you, I forbid you to get all puffed up before answering.

 - {:.sp} 2nd Priest.

-- {:.pr} Miser, I forbid you to go down the narrow roads, lest someone meet you.
+- {:.pr} Wretch, I forbid you to go down the narrow roads, lest someone meet you.

 ---